contacttopeter/api/README.md

 Purpose of this repository demonstrates the ability to automate the deployment of a dockerized application using a **GitHub CI/CD pipeline**.
 Data from [provider](https://api.coinbase.com/v2/exchange-rates) are taken and exposed [here](https://api.prochazka.cc) for CZK every hour.

+## Decision
+Biggest concern was which approach to choose.
+There were two options:
+1. Simplest solution (use serverless model) Cloud Run service and job
+2. Use complex solution which is GKE cluster and Kubernetes resources I have chosen second option to be able show more complex solution which will be similar to real situation.

 ### API Deployment Infrastructure
 This repository manages the infrastructure and deployment, which is is automated using Terraform, Helm, Docker, and GitHub Actions.